 The accrual basis of accounting in accordance with generally accepted accounting principles accepted in the United States of America (GAAP) as applied to governmental units, requires participating employers in the State Health Benefit Program Fund -Local Government Retired Plan to accrue and disclose in accordance with GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pension (GASB No. 75) their proportionate share of the collective net OPEB liability, collective deferred outflows of resources, collective deferred inflows of resources and collective OPEB expense excluding that attributable to retiree-paid member contributions.
-The employer allocation percentages presented are based on the ratio of the contributions made as an individual employer toward the actuarially determined contribution amount to total contributions to the plan during the fiscal years ended June 30, 2020 and 2019.
+The employer allocation percentages presented are based on the ratio of the contributions made as an individual employer toward the actuarially determined contribution amount to total contributions to the plan during the fiscal years ended June 30, 2021 and 2020.
 Employer allocation percentages have been rounded for presentation purposes.

-At January 31, 2021 and 2020, the Authority reported a liability of \$2,066,732 and \$1,332,392, respectively, for its proportionate share of the net OPEB liability.
-The net OPEB liability was measured as of June 30, 2020 and 2019, respectively, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of July 1, 2019.
-The Authority's proportionate share of the net OPEB liability was based on the ratio of the Authority's proportionate share of the OPEB liability attributable to the Authority at January 31, 2021 and 2020 to the total OPEB liability for the State Health Benefit Program Fund- Local Government Retired Plan at June 30, 2020 and 2019, respectively.
-As of the measurement date of June 30, 2020 the Authority's proportionate share was .011516 percent, which was an increase of .00168 percent from its proportionate share measured as of June 30, 2019 of .009836 percent.
+At January 31, 2022 and 2021, the Authority reported a liability of \$2,046,395 and \$2,066,732, respectively, for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of June 30, 2021 and 2020, respectively, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of July 1, 2020.
+The Authority's proportionate share of the net OPEB liability was based on the ratio of the Authority's proportionate share of the OPEB liability attributable to the Authority at January 31, 2022 and 2021 to the total OPEB liability for the State Health Benefit Program Fund- Local Government Retired Plan at June 30, 2021 and 2020, respectively.
+As of the measurement date of June 30, 2021 the Authority's proportionate share was .011369 percent, which was a decrease of .000147 percent from its proportionate share measured as of June 30, 2020 of .011516 percent.